Schedule – NM Prickly Pear Festival

 Schedule

-We're very excited to be back for our 5th New Mexico Prickly Pear Festival.
-The festival will be on Saturday Sept 23th from 10am-4pm
+We're very excited to be back for our 7th New Mexico Prickly Pear Festival.
+The festival will be Friday Sept 26th from 2pm-7pm and Saturday Sept 27th from 10am-4pm

 6029 Isleta Blvd SW, Albuquerque, NM 87105